Grantourismo In The Media — Devising Your Own Grand Tour

-It was those long summer holidays that we used to take – generally two months at a time – that inspired us to take to the road in 2006 for a year (the year that never ended and is still going!) and ultimately inspired us to start Grantourismo.
+It was those long summer holidays that we used to take when we were living in the UAE, generally for two months at a time, that inspired us to take to the road in 2006 for a year — the year that never seemed to end and is still going! — and ultimately inspired us to start Grantourismo.
 You’ll find the link to that piece here: Staying in Italy – the Secrets to Enjoying Long Summer Holidays.

 If you’d like to see the full Sawasdee story, leave a comment below and I’ll email you a PDF.
 If you have any questions relating to these pieces or planning long-term travel, pop those below too.